 Ascent Spa

 Take the elevator in the west wing down one floor from the lobby to reach the spa.
 The Ascent Spa takes up the entire space.
 The desk at the spa had a lowered area for transactions.
 Reservations can be made there or by calling the spa directly.
-On the day of the appointment, guests have access to all the spas amenities, including steam and sauna room with built-in benches.
+On the day of the appointment, guests have access to all the spa amenities, including a steam and sauna room with built-in benches.
 Lowered lockers as well as an accessible restroom and shower are there for use.
 The spa offers different body treatments and massages, including couples massage.
-The massage room more spacious than most I have seen and the tables lower to a superb level for a manual wheelchair transfer.
+The massage room is more spacious than most I have seen and the tables lower to a superb level for a manual wheelchair transfer.

 Seasonal Amenities